Zalmay Khalilzad: U.S. Ambassador to Afghanistan

 Khalilzad presenting President George W. Bush a ballot from the first democratic election in Afghanistan on October 18, 2004.

 Khalilzad conversing with Secretary of Defense Donald Rumsfeld accompanied by Lieutenant General David Barno and Brigadier General Lloyd Austin, during Rumsfeld visit to Kandahar, Afghanistan on February 26, 2004.

 In 2001, President George W. Bush asked Khalilzad to head his transition team for the Department of Defense, and Khalilzad briefly served as counselor to Secretary of Defense Donald Rumsfeld.
 In May 2001, national security adviser Condoleezza Rice announced Khalilzad's appointment as special assistant to the president and senior director for Southwest Asia, Near East, and North African affairs on the National Security Council.
 In December 2002, Bush appointed Khalilzad to the position of ambassador at large for free Iraqis with the task of coordinating "preparations for a post-Saddam Hussein Iraq."

 After the terrorist attacks of 9/11, Bush came to rely on Khalilzad's Afghanistan expertise.
 Khalilzad was involved in the early stages of planning to overthrow the Taliban and on December 31, 2001, he was selected as Bush's special presidential envoy for Afghanistan.
 He served in that position until November 2003, when he was appointed to serve as US ambassador to Afghanistan.
 Khalilzad held that position from November 2003 until June 2005.

 During that time, he oversaw the drafting of the constitution of Afghanistan, was involved with the country's first elections and helped to organize the first meeting of Afghanistan's Loya Jirga (traditional grand assembly).
-At the June 2002 Loya Jirga to select the Head of State, representatives of the US convinced the former king of Afghanistan, 87-year-old Zahir Shah, to withdraw from consideration even though a majority of Loya Jirga delegates supported him.
+At the June 2002 Loya Jirga to select the Head of State, representatives of the US convinced the former king of Afghanistan, 87-year-old Mohammed Zahir Shah, to withdraw from consideration even though a majority of Loya Jirga delegates supported him.
 That move angered Pashtuns, who were concerned with the disproportionate power of the Northern Alliance in the Karzai government.
 During Khalilzad's tenure as ambassador, the new Afghan president, Hamid Karzai, consulted closely with him on a regular basis about political decisions, and the two dined together regularly.
 In 2004 and 2005, he was also involved in helping with the establishment of the American University of Afghanistan (AUAF), which is the first American-style higher learning educational institution in Afghanistan.
 In 2016, the Friends of the American University of Afghanistan presented him with the International Public Service Award.